Pork butts and pork shoulder are the best cuts of meat to use for pulled pork.

 - Prepare the pork shoulder by cleaning it, trimming off the extra fat

 - Preheat your smoker to 325℉.
-If you’re using on gas grills, then you’re want to set it to low to medium heat and set it up for indirect cooking.
+If you’re using a gas grill, then you want to set it to low to medium heat and set it up for indirect cooking.
 Pick the wood chips you want to use, we suggest a mild wood for pulled pork, this will give it a nice smoky flavor.
 Give the pork a rub with oil, salt, and black pepper and a spice rub (optional)

 - Once you have reached the cooking temperature place the pork shoulder in the smoker fat side up.
 You’ll also want to insert it in the food thermometer to monitor the temperature.

 - Theoretically, you can remove the pork once the meat reads 145℉.
 However, you won’t be able to shred it.
 The internal temp needs to reach the 160-degree mark first before the collagen starts to break down to form that gelatin

 - Once you pork hit 195°F – 203°F you can take your pork from the smoker.
 This should take around 2 hours per pound.

 - Let the pork shoulder rest under a layer of aluminum foil for at least half an hour.
 Then it’s ready to shred and serve!

 - If you have leftovers, make sure you either make pork belly ends or leftover pulled pork tacos .
 Otherwise store it with either the cooking juices, juice or beer.
 It make the reheated pulled pork juicy and flavorful

 Learn How to Shred Your Pulled Pork

 - Your Fingers Tongs.
 Otherwise known as your hands.
 If you decide to use this method, make sure the meat has cooled down enough.

 - Forks.
 This is a simple method, in which you don’t need any fancy tools.
 Grabs two forks, put the into the meat and pull in opposite directions.